bth-dipt-teaching/genai-policy/template.md

 >> GenAI Policy Template, Franz Zieris, Blekinge Insitute of Technology, 2026.
 >> Available at: https://github.com/bth-dipt-teaching/genai-policy/blob/main/template.md
 >> Licensed under CC BY 4.0.
->
-> Remove this callout block when you are done.

 # GenAI Policy